Ktt-Development/docs.kttdevelopment.com/webdir/api/using-other-plugins.md

+---
+title: Using Other Plugins
+body: |
+    Guide to using other WebDir plugins.
+---

 # Using Other Plugins

 In order for your plugin to use the features of another plugin you must specify it in the [`plugin.yml`](/webdir/api/#plugin.yml) file under `dependencies`.